tktracker/IntuneDocs/intune/apps/manage-microsoft-edge.md

 - Microsoft Edge launches if only Microsoft Edge is downloaded on the device, and is targeted with Intune policy.
 - Managed Browser launches if only Managed Browser is on the device, and is targeted with Intune policy.

-On iOS, for apps that have integrated the Intune SDK for iOS v.
+On iOS/iPadOS, for apps that have integrated the Intune SDK for iOS v.
 9.0.9+:
 - The Intune Managed Browser launches if both the Managed Browser and Microsoft Edge are on the device.
 - Microsoft Edge launches if only Microsoft Edge is on the device, and is targeted with Intune policy.
 - Managed Browser launches if only Managed Browser is on the device, and is targeted with Intune policy.